cubiclesoft/php-app-server/README.md

 Here is the full list of TerminalManager options:

 * fullscreen - A boolean indicating whether or not an attached ExecTerminal starts in fullscreen mode (Default is false).
+* fullscreenbutton - A boolean indicating whether or not to display the button that allows the user to toggle fullscreen mode (Default is true).
 * autoattach - A boolean indicating whether or not to automatically attach to channels and create ExecTerminals (Default is true).
 * manualdetach - A boolean indicating whether or not to display the manual attach/detach button on the title bar (Default is false).
 * terminatebutton - A boolean indicating whether or not to display the button that allows the user to forcefully terminate the process (Default is true).